 12. Plan your Exam Day and Sleep Well

-Also, decide which route you will take on the day of the examination and see how much time it will take you to reach the destination.
+Also, decide which route you will take on the examination day and see how long it will take you to reach the destination.
 This will help you to arrive on time at the examination centre and avoid being late.

-If you think that the route is too long, you can make plans to travel with your classmates or friends, as long as you know they will be punctual.
+If you think the route is too long, you can plan to travel with your classmates or friends, as long as you know they will be punctual.

-Besides, do not forget to take at least a minimum of seven hours of sleep before the exam.
+Besides, remember to take at least a minimum of seven hours of sleep before the exam.
 Remember, exams are designed to test your thinking ability.
-So if you are sleep deprived, you might not be able to complete your exam in time or justify your answers correctly.
+If you are sleep deprived, you might need more time to complete your exam or justify your answers correctly.

 13. Do Not Evaluate Post Examination

-After finishing your exam, if you realise that you have given an incorrect answer to one of the questions, it may cause anxiety.
+After finishing your exam, if you realize that you have given an incorrect answer to one of the questions, it may cause anxiety.

-So avoid evaluating your question paper because, at that point, you will be able to do nothing to change your answer or your score.
-Instead, stay focused on your studies and prepare for the next exam to ensure that you do not repeat the same mistake again.
+So avoid evaluating your question paper because, at that point, you will be able to do nothing to change your answer or score.
+Instead, stay focused on your studies and prepare for the next exam to ensure you do not repeat the same mistake.

 14. Drink Lots of Water

-As one of the most vital tips for exam day, always remember that keeping yourself hydrated will add to your overall positive mood and will make your brain work at its best.
+As one of the most vital tips for exam day, always remember that keeping yourself hydrated will improve your overall positive mood and make your brain work at its best.

-So make sure to drink plenty of water while preparing for exams and even during the exam.
+So, drink plenty of water while preparing for and even during exams.

 15. Choose Eating Nutritious Foods

-Sometimes while studying, you may be tempted to eat junk food, but it can really impact your energy levels.
+While studying, you may be tempted to eat junk food, which can impact your energy levels.
 So avoid junk food and make sure you are eating nutritious and well-balanced meals that are good for your memory and concentration, such as seeds, nuts, fish, blueberries, and yogurt.

 Also, consider eating a healthy meal before the exam day that will provide a slow release of energy throughout the day.
-Bear in mind that you might crave sweet food, but it will crash your energy levels an hour later.
+Remember that you might crave sweet food, but it will crash your energy levels an hour later.

 You must consider the exam tips and tricks for students mentioned above to get the most out of your exams.
-However, there might be other things that work better for you, so explore every option and ask your friends around to find out how they prepare for their exams — some of their final exam study tips might help you as well.
+However, there might be other things that work better for you, so explore every option and ask your friends to find out how they prepare for their exams — some of their final exam study tips might also help you.